leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 ```

-4. Running the model (Python3 and Bash)
+4. Running the model (Python and Bash)

 4.1 Compile the model.

 This is necessary, because of all the changes we did in the PhysiCell custom.cpp code and the embedding module.
-And even the physigym python module is ultimately installed in editable mode (have a look at the pip install command in the Make file), the module has still to be built and installed once.
+And even the physigym Python module is ultimately installed in editable mode (have a look at the pip install command in the Make file), the module has still to be built and installed once.
 ```bash
 make
 ```